ludwig-lang/ludwig-lang/docs/src/index.md

 Ludwig contains 0.00% syntax sugar.
-This means that programs written in Ludwig are typically longer than equivalent programs written in other dynamic languages such as Python, JavaScript or LISP using various flavors of syntax sugar to provide shortcuts to common operations.
-As with Lisp's parentheses, some people may find ubiquitous square brackets in Ludwig code annoying and distracting.
+This means that programs written in Ludwig are typically longer than equivalent programs written in other dynamic languages such as Python, JavaScript or LISP using various flavors of syntax sugar to provide shortcuts to common patterns.
+As with LISP's parentheses, some people may find ubiquitous square brackets in Ludwig code annoying and distracting.
 With its extremely simple and regular (even comparing to Lisp's) syntax, Ludwig is a great candidate for experiments with non-textual structural or projectional editing approaches.